-Pollution Prevention (Mar.
+1 258.
+EPA mainly based the 2020 Registration Actions on past studies, $2$ previously available to EPA for its prior 2016 and 2018 registration decisions, 3 which EPA now admits were tainted with political interference. $4$ Memorandum from Michal Freedhoff to the Office of Chemical Safety and 5 Pollution Prevention (Mar.
 10, 2021).
-Numerous studies were again discounted in assessing potential risks and benefits and in assessing negative impacts.
+Numerous studies were again 6 discounted in assessing potential risks and benefits and in assessing negative 7 impacts.
 Id.
-EPA relied on only a handful of further assessments of the risks to human health and the environment put together in fewer than four months following Bayer and BASF's applications on July 2.

-- 248. Numerous deficiencies identified by the Ninth Circuit remain unaddressed in the Registration Actions as detailed below.

-Seed Acreage - 249.
-The Ninth Circuit determined that EPA "substantially understated the amount of dicamba-resistant seed acreage that had been planted in 2018, and, correspondingly, the amount of dicamba herbicide that had been sprayed on post-emergent crops," and improperly relied on Monsanto's April 5th, 2018 prediction for acreage in 2018, rather than the substantially higher figure cited in Monsanto's October 2018 white paper.
-NFFC II, 960 F.3d at 1124. - 250.
-In issuing the Registration Actions, EPA provides no estimate of dicamba-resistant seed acreage planted in 2019 and 2020 and instead reports only the annual average acres planted for cotton and soy from 2017-18.58 Numerous reports however indicate that the number of acres planted with dicamba-resistant seeds have increased since then.
-These earlier numbers, again, lead to an understatement of the amount of dicamba used. - 251.
-Accordingly the 2020 Registration Decisions are based on similar under-estimates of dicamba-resistant acreage (and consequential harm).
+EPA relied on only a handful of further assessments of the risks 8 to human health and the environment put together in fewer than four 9 months following Bayer and BASF's applications on July 2.
+10 259.
+Numerous deficiencies identified by the Ninth Circuit remain 11 unaddressed in the Registration Actions as detailed below.
+12 Seed Acreage 13 260.
+The Ninth Circuit determined that EPA "substantially 14 understated the amount of dicamba-resistant seed acreage that had been 15 planted in 2018, and, correspondingly, the amount of dicamba herbicide that 16 had been sprayed on post-emergent crops," and improperly relied on 17 Monsanto's April 5th, 2018 prediction for acreage in 2018, rather than the 18 substantially higher figure cited in Monsanto's October 2018 white paper.
+19 NFFC II, 960 F.3d at 1124.
+20 261.
+In issuing the Registration Actions, EPA provides no estimate of 21 dicamba-resistant seed acreage planted in 2019 and 2020 and instead reports 22 only the annual average acres planted for cotton and soy from 2017-18.60 23 Numerous reports however indicate that the number of acres planted with 24 25

-58 EPA, Assessment of the Benefits of Dicamba Use in Genetically Modified, Dicamba-Tolerant Cotton Production 9 (Oct.
+60 EPA, Assessment of the Benefits of Dicamba Use in Genetically Modified, Dicamba-Tolerant Cotton Production 9 (Oct.
 26, 2020).